alopezag/SWSC2016-pandas-dask/notes.md

 - Switch cluster (ml swap cluster/golett)
 - Start a job for this workshop (
   + `qsub /apps/gent/tutorials/pandas_dask/job.sh` This will load the needed modules and start a jupyter notebook at port 8888
-  + check the job `qstat -n` and look for the target node `node2443` were jupyter is running:
+  + check the job `qstat -n` and look up for the target node `node2443` were jupyter is running:

 ```
   master19.golett.gent.vsc: